The Impact of Market Fluctuations on Amarin Corp ADR's (AMRN) Stock - News Heater

-The stock of Amarin Corp ADR (AMRN) has gone up by 10.01% for the week, with a 13.74% rise in the past month and a 19.19% rise in the past quarter.
-The volatility ratio for the week is 6.43%, and the volatility levels for the past 30 days are 7.24% for AMRN.
-The simple moving average for the past 20 days is 13.67% for AMRN’s stock, with a -7.89% simple moving average for the past 200 days.
+The stock of Amarin Corp ADR (AMRN) has gone up by 22.53% for the week, with a 30.59% rise in the past month and a 46.19% rise in the past quarter.
+The volatility ratio for the week is 11.91%, and the volatility levels for the past 30 days are 8.08% for AMRN..
+The simple moving average for the past 20 days is 20.07% for AMRN’s stock, with a 5.26% simple moving average for the past 200 days.

 Is It Worth Investing in Amarin Corp ADR (NASDAQ: AMRN) Right Now?

-while the 36-month beta value is 2.04.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 2 as “sell.”
+while the 36-month beta value is 2.03.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 2 as “sell.”

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.